How to repair a wetsuit: Best tips and kits for 2025

 Black Witch Wetsuit Repair Glue

-This is an ideal choice if you’re looking for the Black Witch Repair Glue without it being part of a kit.
-The glue can often be all you need to fix tears but, if you pair this with your own supply of neoprene patches, you can cover up holes that are much bigger.
+The glue can bond to neoprene, latex, and rubber.
+It can often be all you need to fix tears but, if you pair this with your own supply of neoprene patches, you can cover up holes that are much bigger.

 Osprey Neoprene Wetsuit Repair

 Osprey has a range of wetsuits available, so it’s no surprise that they offer their own wetsuit repair glue.
-Osprey’s Wetsuit Repair Kit includes this glue along with a range of neoprene patches and strips to patch up any holes and tears.
+Osprey’s Wetsuit Repair Kit includes this glue along with a range of neoprene patches and strips to patch up any sized holes and tears.

 How to avoid damaging your wetsuit

 Now you know how to repair a tear in your wetsuit, let’s make sure that doesn’t happen again.
-The first step is knowing how to avoid things that can damage your wetsuit; like when putting on your wetsuit, avoid standing on hard or rough surfaces as they can damage the neoprene.
-Instead, place down a towel or board bag.
-While putting on or taking off your wetsuit, be careful with rings, fingernails and watches as they can easily damage the neoprene.
-Some wetsuits come with gloves, which are ideal to avoid any unnecessary damage.
+The first step is knowing how to avoid things that can damage your wetsuit.For instance, when putting on your wetsuit, avoid standing on hard or rough surfaces as they can damage the neoprene.